Juanito87/dotfiles/README.md

 - Use vim fugitive in all the repos with actual configurations (except the bare repo with the references)
 - Sort the problem of having a full repo in $HOME
-- Avoid showing git branch on $HOME
+- Avoid showing git branch/status on $HOME
-- Showing git branch in the rest of the configs created
+- Showing git branch/status in the rest of the configs created
 - Avoid using an alias for most of the config (git instead of gitdot)
 - Submodules for the rest of the configurations will work aswell

+# Dependencies

+- gvim
+- powerline
+- git
+- shellcheck
+- php
+-- php-pear
+--- PHP_CodeSniffer
+- npm
+-- jsonlint
+-- dockerfile_lint
+-- js-yaml
+- ripgrep
+- zstd
+- gzip
+- unzip
+- bzip2
+- fzf

 ## About the dotfiles

-For themes I use gruvbox and dracula, these are vim themes.i I use vim plugins to use those themes in my status line, bash prompt and tmux status to get a more homogeneous setup.
+For themes I use gruvbox and dracula, these are vim themes.
+I use vim plugins to use those themes in my status line, bash prompt and tmux status to get a more homogeneous setup.
 Local config uses gruvbox.
 Remote config uses dracula.